nomasters/handshake/design-docs/handshake-core.md

 Posting a message follows this process:

-- Open Handshake App
+- Open Handshake App.
-- Authenticate with pass code, which decrypts chat data
+- Authenticate with pass code, which decrypts chat data.
-- Enter a chat session
+- Enter a chat session.
-- Compose a message
+- Compose a message.
-- a state lock file is generated for the submitted message during the submission process with status
+- A state lock file is generated for the submitted message during the submission process with status.
-- The message is client side encrypted with a randomly selected lookup hash
+- The message is client side encrypted with a randomly selected lookup hash.
-- The lookup hash + key are deleted from the hash list
+- The lookup hash + key are deleted from the hash list.
-- The message is submitted to the message storage and an IPFS hash is returned
+- The message is submitted to the message storage and an IPFS hash is returned.
-- The IPFS hash is encrypted with a randomly selected lookup hash
+- The IPFS hash is encrypted with a randomly selected lookup hash.
-- The lookup hash + key are deleted from the hash list
+- The lookup hash + key are deleted from the hash list.
-- The encrypted IPFS hash is submitted to hashmap using one or more hashmap private keys
+- The encrypted IPFS hash is submitted to hashmap using one or more hashmap private keys.
-- The message is added to the chat log
+- The message is added to the chat log.
-- the state lock file for the message is deleted
+- The state lock file for the message is deleted.

 Checking messages:

 To check for messages from chat participants with a manual refresh (this is similar to how background queries work mechanically)

-- Open a chat session
+- Open a chat session.
-- trigger a refresh
+- Trigger a refresh.
-- the chat config reads the identities and queries the hashmap endpoints outlined for that identity
+- The chat config reads the identities and queries the hashmap endpoints outlined for that identity.
-- if a response is returned and the payload is valid, create a state lock file for the update
+- If a response is returned and the payload is valid, create a state lock file for the update.
-- the if the lookup hash exists, the message is decrypted.
+- If the lookup hash exists, the message is decrypted.
-- Query the IPFS hash and if the hash responds, match the lookup hash to decrypt the payload
+- Query the IPFS hash and if the hash responds, match the lookup hash to decrypt the payload.
-- if the lookup hash exists, attempt to decrypt the message
+- If the lookup hash exists, attempt to decrypt the message.
-- if the message decrypts properly, update the chat log
+- If the message decrypts properly, update the chat log.
-- if the decrypted IPFS hash references a parent hash, if the hash doesn't match a hash in the chat log, query the hash
+- If the decrypted IPFS hash references a parent hash which doesn't match any hash in the chat log, query the parent hash.
-- repeat the lookup and decrypt process recursively until either an IPFS hash is matched or a lookup hash cannot be found
+- Repeat the lookup and decrypt process recursively until either an IPFS hash is matched or a lookup hash cannot be found.
-- delete the state lock file
+- Delete the state lock file.

-## House keeping
+## Housekeeping

-When the app is open, it should scan through all chats looking to clean up chat logs.
-This should happen when the app is open, but also as a part of background operations on some frequency.
+When the app is opened, it should scan through all chats looking to clean up chat logs.
+This should happen when the app is opened, but also as a part of background operations on some frequency.
 This also goes for querying identity hashmap endpoints for new messages.

-## State changes
+## State Changes

 Due to the nature of mobile devices, it is very important to act as defensively as possible for state changes.
 There are two important dimensions to this:

 - encryption at rest
 - handling state changes

 All data related to `.secretbox` files must be stored on disk in an encrypted form.
-This means decrypted and unmarshalled data only lives for short periods of time in memory, is mutated, and then is stored on disk again.
-Only the decryption keys are kept in memory during the life of the chat app being open.
+This means decrypted and unmarshalled data only live for short periods of time in memory, are mutated, and then re-encrypted before being stored on disk again.
+The decryption keys are kept only in memory during the execution lifetime of the chat app.
 On closing, crashing, or after a timeout, the decryption key should be purged from in-memory storage.

 Handshake uses a vim style file placeholders for backups and state changes.
 This means that any file that will be modified will get a `{file_name}~` file generated in the same directory as the original file.

 State changes are tracked in a swap file denoted as `{file_name}.swp`.

-state changes related to specific actions such as fetching messages or submitting messages get their own special `.swp` file in the chat directory.
+State changes related to specific actions such as fetching messages or submitting messages get their own special `.swp` file in the chat directory.
 Due to the asynchronous nature of both submitting and receiving messages, each submitted message will get its own `.swp` file to track the submission process.
 Each identity that is tasked to fetch new messages will get its own `.swp` file as well.

-submitted message swap files will appear as:
+Submitted message swap files will appear as:

 `chats/{chat_id}/{profile_id}/{lookup_identity}-{unix_nano_timestamp}.swp.secretbox`

-fetch tracking swap files will appear as:
+Fetch tracking swap files will appear as:

 `chats/{chat_id}/{profile_id}/{lookup_identity}-{unix_nano_timestamp}.swp.secretbox`

-swap files are structured in a way to make the context for replay easy.
-These are append only files used to track all changes over time related to a single item and should be re-playable to get to the current state of the last step completed.
-These are intended to allow more complex processes "pick up" where they left off in the case of an interruption or failure state.
+Swap files are structured in a way to make the context for replay easy.
+These are append-only files used to track all changes over time related to a single item and should be re-playable to get to the current state of the last step completed.
+These are intended to allow more complex processes to "pick up" where they left off in the case of an interruption or failure state.

 An example of a swap file for the removal of a lookup hash: